bashen1/react-native-mwechat/docs/build-setup-ios.md

-# Build Setup for iOS
+# iOS集成

-## 1. Add the following libraries to your "Link Binary with Libraries" in Targets > Build Phases :
+## 1. Add the following libraries to your "Link Binary with Libraries" in Targets > Build Phases

 - [x] `WebKit.framework`
 - [x] `SystemConfiguration.framework`